Review of Travaasa Hana Experiential Resort at Hana, Maui.

 To the pool…

-From our Garden View Suite and lanai, we overlooked the family swimming pool with views of palm trees and the ocean beyond.
+From our Garden View Suite and private lanai, we overlooked the family swimming pool with views of palm trees and the ocean beyond.
 Even as faithful door-lockers at home, we felt perfectly comfortable coming and going from the pool using our back patio door without need of locking it–very helpful when you’re one of those families that always leaves something back at the room.

 With the exception of the select dates when children are allowed in the Sea Ranch Cottages, guests younger than 16 may only use this swimming pool and facilities on the Garden View/Waikoloa Family Suites side of the property–not the Wellness Pool overlooking the ocean that you most often see representing Travaasa Hana.